adde9708/Projects/README.md

 # Projects
-A few different python scripts and projects in python
+A few different projects in python and scripts